 - Regarding vendors, could they proactively thank customers for disposing of their rubbish-to-be when food or drinks are purchased?
 “Enjoy!
 Thank you for binning/recycling this when you’re done”?
 I haven’t seen any research on whether this is effective so it could be a great opportunity to test a no-cost method of reducing litter.

 - This may be tricky for small festivals, but a large event like Glastonbury could potentially trial reverse vending machines.
 In a situation like this, it would be great to give people who are recycling the option of which charity to donate to with every can or glass bottle they feed the machine.

 - There are two final components I’d like to see addressed (although I’m a bit fuzzy on the how at the moment).
 The first is empowering festival goers to pick up any rubbish they see: a place that is clean is likely to stay clean and picking up litter is something that anyone can do.
 Ensuring that bins never overflow is more of a challenge for organisers, but an important one to make sure that the right message is sent.

-In speaking with my husband, a veteran of over ten Glastonbury Festivals, he said that the end of the festival is when people go into survival mode: they are concentrating on getting out and getting home.
+In speaking with my husband, a veteran of over ten Glastonbury Festivals, he said that the end of the festival is when people go into survival mode: they are concentrating on getting out and getting home (and, quite often, getting a shower).
 As a result, they are focused more on individual needs rather than the bigger picture.
 However, if they have heard the steady drumbeat of the correct behaviour (Litter doesn’t like to roam …), I would hope that it would make it much easier for them to make the right decision at this time, rather than leaving a mess for organisers to clean up.

 I fully expect that there will always be a small percentage of tossers.
 However, it seems that if we want to change things for the better, we need to move beyond sharing photos and preaching to the choir.
 Instead, we need to start looking for solutions to tackle the reasons people leave rubbish behind in the first place.